microsoft/cordova-plugin-code-push/README.md

   ```
 - __abortDownload(abortSuccess, abortError)__: Aborts the current download session, if any.

+## SyncStatus
+Defines the possible result statuses of the [sync](#codepushsync) operation.
+### Properties
+- __UP_TO_DATE__: The application is up to date. (number)
+- __APPLY_SUCCESS__: An update is available, it has been downloaded, unzipped and copied to the deployment folder.
+After the completion of the callback invoked with SyncStatus.APPLY_SUCCESS, the application will be reloaded with the updated code and resources.
+- __UPDATE_IGNORED__: An optional update is available, but the user declined to install it.
+The update was not downloaded.
+- __ERROR__: An error happened during the sync operation.
+This might be an error while communicating with the server, downloading or unziping the update.
+The console logs should contain more information about what happened.
+No update has been applied in this case.

 ## codePush.checkForUpdate
 Queries the CodePush server for updates.
 ```javascript